yann-Choho/Colorizing-puzzle-app-improved/README.md

 # Colorisation d'images via le machine learning

+## Description of the puzzle app

+Explain the puzzle (readme preparing merging)

 ## How to run the app
 First, build the docker image by running the following command in a terminal :